amberstarke/Udacity-Data-Science-Nanodegree/Project1/README.md

  - Seaborn
  - Matplotlib
  - LinearRegression

-## Project Motivation
+## Project Overview

-I wanted to look at 3 Latin American countries with similar Human Development Indexes, and compare their healthcare statistics.
-This involved analyzing various economic indicators, health outcome indicators, and healthcare quality.
+This exploratory data analysis delves into World Bank data to compare key health indicators and identify factors influencing public health outcomes in Chile, Costa Rica, and Panama.
+By examining economic indicators, healthcare quality, and health outcome metrics, the project seeks to answer the following questions:

-The data I used is can be found on the WorldBank Databank website [here](https://databank.worldbank.org/source/health-nutrition-and-population-statistics).
+*   **Comparative Analysis:** How do key health indicators (e.g., life expectancy, infant mortality) compare across Chile, Costa Rica, and Panama?
-I set out to answer a few key questions
+*   **Growth Trends:** What were the growth rates of various economic and health outcome indicators in each country between 2012 and 2019?
-  - Question 1: How do health indicators compare between Chile, Costa Rica and Panama?
+*   **Correlation Analysis:** Are there significant correlations between economic indicators, health expenditure, and health outcomes?
+If so, which relationships are the most pronounced?
-  - Question 2: What are the growth rates from 2012-2019 for various economic and health outcome indicators for each country?
+*   **Predictive Modeling:** Can we develop predictive models to forecast future health indicator values based on historical trends?

-  - Question 3: Is there a correlation between economic indicators, health expenditure and health outcomes?
-If so, what relationships are the strongest?
+## Data Source

-  - Question 4: Can we predict future health indicators based on historical data?
+The data used in this analysis is publicly available from the World Bank DataBank [here](https://databank.worldbank.org/source/health-nutrition-and-population-statistics).

 ## File Description
 An exploratory notebook is provided here to demonstrate my work on the given questions, with markdown cells included to outline the approach and methodology used.